scale-it/algo-builder/docs/guide/deployer.md

 Smart contracts must be stored in `assets` folder.

-The main difference between deploying an ASA and SSC is that ASA takes `asset-name` and `ASADeploymentFlags` as input and SSC takes `smart-contract-names` and `SSCDeploymentFlags` as input.
+The main difference between deploying an ASA and SSC is that ASA takes `asset-name` and `ASADeploymentFlags` as input and SSC takes `smart-contract-names` and `AppDeploymentFlags` as input.

 You can learn more about the flags from [Deployer API](https://scale-it.github.io/algo-builder/api/algob/interfaces/types.deployer.html);
 You can learn more about Stateful Smart Contracts [here](https://developer.algorand.org/docs/features/asc1/stateful/).